-The community has told us what type of artwork they’d like to see in Peterson Street Reserve, so we are now on the hunt for a fabulous artist to interpret the brief and design it.
-There was strong feedback to ensure the new artwork is durable, colourful and graffiti-proof and suggested themes include something that acknowledged Bayside’s indigenous heritage, is related to youth, or representative of the history of the area.
-Read the full Community engagement summary report.
+The community told us what type of artwork they'd like to see in Peterson Street Reserve, and we have been on the hunt to find a fabulous artist to interpret the brief and design the new sculpture.
+Read more about what the community said in the full Community engagement summary report.

 - gather input from local community on what type of public artwork they would like at Peterson Reserve

 - incorporate community feedback into an Artist's Brief that is sympathetic to the uses of the reserve

 - undertake Expressions of Interest from local artists to create an artwork